Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Introduction

-Second, such pruning approach lends itself well for developing a \emph{vertex-centric} algorithmic solution, and this makes it possible to harness existing high-performance, vertex-centric frameworks (e.g., GraphLab~\cite{Gonzalez:2012:PDG:2387880.2387883}, Giraph~\cite{Giraph.001} or HavoqGT~\cite{Pearce:2014:FPT:2683593.2683654}).
-In our vertex-centric formulation for pruning, a vertex must satisfy two types of constraints, namely, \emph{local} and \emph{non-local}, to possibly be part of a match. \emph{Local constraints} involve only the vertex and its neighborhood: a vertex in an exact match needs to \textit{(i)} match the label of a corresponding vertex in the template, and \textit{(ii)} have edges to vertices labeled as prescribed in the adjacency structure of this corresponding vertex in the search template. \emph{Non-local constraints} are topological requirements beyond the immediate neighborhood of a vertex (e.g., that the vertex must be part of a cycle).
-We describe how these constraints are generated, and our algorithmic solution to verify them in \S\ref{sxn:algs}.
+\textit{(iii)} Third, such pruning approach lends itself well to developing a \emph{vertex-centric} algorithmic solution, and this makes it possible to harness existing high-performance, vertex-centric frameworks (e.g., GraphLab~\cite{Gonzalez:2012:PDG:2387880.2387883}, Giraph~\cite{Giraph.001} or HavoqGT~\cite{Pearce:2014:FPT:2683593.2683654}).
+In our vertex-centric formulation for pruning, a vertex must satisfy two types of constraints, namely, \emph{local} and \emph{non-local}, to possibly be part of a match. \emph{Local constraints} involve only the vertex and its neighborhood: a vertex in an exact match needs to \textit{(a)} match the label of a corresponding vertex in the template, and \textit{(b)} have edges to vertices labeled as prescribed in the adjacency structure of this corresponding vertex in the search template. \emph{Non-local constraints} are topological requirements beyond the immediate neighborhood of a vertex (e.g., that the vertex must be part of a cycle).
+We describe how these constraints are generated, and our algorithmic solution to verify them in \S\ref{sxn:algs}. \\